andrewquitadamo/Programming-Spring2016/testing/testing.md

 # Your first test

-* Python comes with a built in testing library called unittest, which we'll be using today
+* Python comes with a built in testing library called `unittest`

 --